 IT Businesses Utilising Blue in Their Technology Branding

-As a technology marketing agency, we always have our finger on the pulse when it comes to branding in the IT/tech sector, so there was no surprise when our recent search found a wealth of businesses utilising the colour blue and you can probably recognise many of them.
+As an IT marketing agency, we always have our finger on the pulse when it comes to branding in the IT/tech sector, so there was no surprise when our recent search found a wealth of businesses utilising the colour blue and you can probably recognise many of them.
 Whether a business is B2B, B2C, software, optimisation, networking or security, blue appears time and time again in technology branding.
 A few examples are displayed below.

 Market leaders and well-known brands such as Windows, Cisco and HP, may also have a strong influence on the brand choices of smaller businesses, who want to follow in their footsteps to remain on-trend and portray the same loyalty and trust these brands have built up.